pablobordons/neural_network/README.md

-# neural_network
+# Implementing a Neural Network

-This repository contains a neural network implemented using jupiter and numpy
+This repository contains a neural network implemented using **jupyter** and **numpy** and several jupyter notebooks guiding through the process of its development.